shivamgarg11/Chat-App/README.md

-This is the first commit..
+This is a chatting Application for social intraction.